Body System: Cardiovascular

-- The aorta - This large artery pumps blood to the head, arms, and body.
+- Aorta (1)- Large artery that pumps blood to the head, arms, and body.

-- Pulmonary artery - This artery pumps blood to the lungs.
+- Pulmonary artery (2) - Pumps blood to the lungs.

-- Superior vena cava - This large vein brings blood from the head and arms back to the heart.
+- Superior vena cava (3) - Large vein that brings blood from the head and arms back to the heart.

-- Inferior vena cava - This vein returns blood to the heart from the legs and lower body.
+- Inferior vena cava (4) - Vein that returns blood to the heart from the legs and lower body.

 Inside the Heart

-- Right ventricle - Blood flows from the right atrium into this chamber and then is pumped through the pulmonary arteries to the lungs.
+- Right ventricle (7) - Blood flows from the right atrium into this chamber.
+Then it is pumped through the pulmonary arteries to the lungs.

-- Left atrium -Oxygen-rich blood comes from the lungs into this chamber.
+- Left atrium (8) -Oxygen-rich blood flows from the lungs into this chamber.

-- Left ventricle - Blood flows from the left atrium into this chamber and then is pumped through the aorta to the body.
+- Left ventricle (9)- Blood flows from the left atrium into this chamber.
+Then it is pumped through the aorta to the body.

-As blood goes through the heart, the valves open and close.
-The valves of the heart are:
+As blood goes through the heart, 4 valves open: